-The item is not otherwise excluded from coverage; and
+The item is not otherwise excluded from coverage

-The item meets the plan’s medically necessary definition [refer to the plan specific document(s)]

-In the absence of a above, UnitedHealthcare Community Plan uses available criteria from the DME MAC.
+In the absence of a Community Plan related policy above, UnitedHealthcare Community Plan uses available criteria from the DME MAC.

+Breast Pumps

+Breast pumps may be covered.
+Refer to the the federal, state or contractual requirements for coverage.

+Contact Lenses & Scleral Bandages (Shells)

+Contact lenses or scleral shells that are used to treat an injury or disease (e.g., corneal abrasion, keratoconus or severe dry eye) are not considered DME and may be covered as a therapeutic service.
+Please check the federal, state or contractual requirements for coverage.

 Cranial Remolding Orthosis

 Cranial molding helmets (cranial remolding orthosis, billed with S1040) used to facilitate a successful post-surgical outcome are covered.
 For all indications, refer to the Medical Policy titled Plagiocephaly and Craniosynostosis Treatment.